 I have also washed them with towels after a pre-rinse.

-Also see my post on accessories to make your transition to mama cloth that much easier.
+Also see my post on accessories to make your transition to reusable menstrual pads that much easier.